afurkany/ai-app-generator/README.md

 # AI Based App Generator

 This repository provides a test-driven application generation process to the users.

+The project is still in development phase.
+The readme will be update when the first release is done.

 ## Tauri + Angular + Python